 Bali Bird Park, is a real tourist attraction in Bali.
 It is located in the Gianyar Regency and has an area of approximately 20,000 square metres.
 The Bird Park houses more than 1000 birds, representing more than 250 species in an enclosed aviary.
 Enter this fascinating world of exotic sights and sounds and enjoy hundreds of the world’s rarest and most beautiful birds.
 Stroll through the tropical gardens of the Park and the variety and radiance of parrots will captivate you.
 Rare Cassowaries, Hornbills and Black Palm Cockatoos will fascinate you.
 Wander through the walk-in aviary, which hundreds of free flying birds made their home.
 Bali Bird Park is an unforgettable experience for visitors of all ages.

 The Balinese dancers express the story of dance-drama through whole bodily gestures, from fingers, to hands and body gestures, to head and eyes movements.
 There is a great variety of traditional Balinese dances, going back to Hindu believes and culture.
-The Kecak Dance for example, shown here above in the first two photographs above, was originally a trance ritual accompanied by monotone male chorus.
+The Kecak Dance for example, shown here above on the left, was originally a trance ritual accompanied by monotone male chorus.
 Kecak is a form of Balinese music drama.
 It originated in the 1930’s and is performed primarily by men.
-In the Barong Dance, a magical protector of Balinese villages is the “lord of the forest”.
+In the Barong Dance, on the right, a magical protector of Balinese villages is the “lord of the forest”.
 He appears with a fantastic fanged mask and long mane.
 As the opponent of Rangda the witch, who rules over the spirits of darkness, Barong enters the never ending fight between good and evil.